International Institute for Environment and Development (IIED), Food and Agriculture Organization of the United Nations (FAO)

-National Bureau of Economic Research, GGKP Annual Conference
+National Bureau of Economic Research (NBER), GGKP Annual Conference

 Providing clean water requires maintenance, as well as the initial connections that are typically measured.
 Frequently, the water supply fails in the developing world, especially when users don’t pay the marginal cost of water.